xinity/custom-gitlab/doc/charts/gitlab/unicorn/README.md

 # Configuration

-The `unicorn` chart is configured in two parts: External Services, and Chart Settings.
+The `unicorn` chart is configured in three parts: Global Settings, External Services, and Chart Settings.

+## Global Settings

+We share some common global settings among our charts.
+See the [Globals Documentation][globals] for common configuration options.

+Within the global settings is where you will configure your GitLab and Registry hostnames.

 ## External Services